nachocs/gritos/README.md

 # gritos
 Gritos.com

-This is the front-end for gritos.com website, a community around channels.
+- This is the front-end for gritos.com website, a community around channels.
+- In ES6 with Backbone.

 # install
-npm install
+- npm install
-npm start
+- npm start

 # Changelog
 ## 1.0.1